The CircleTales origin story

-We turned to popular board games, but to be honest, we did not like the competitive, resource hoarding themes that seemed so prevalent.
-And with backgrounds in arts education and design we were turned off by garish imagery that seemed to promote violent behaviour and damaging stereotypes that frankly we found unhealthy and unsupportive for raising respectful and empowered girls AND boys.
+We turned to popular board games, but to be honest, so many seemed to be premised on competition and resource hoarding, or featuring damaging stereotypes that frankly we found unsupportive for raising respectful and empowered girls AND boys.

-What we really wanted was a beautifully designed game premised on empowering play rather than preconceived narratives and/or gendered character roles.
-We loved the rich traditions of storytelling, of tales told around a campfire, stories that are entertaining, thrilling, full of wisdom; ancient stories like Baba Yaga that can make one shake in fear, yet also carry profoundly meaningful archetypes (read Women Who Run With the Wolves to dig into this theme).
+What we really wanted was a beautifully designed game founded on empowering play rather than preconceived narratives and/or gendered character roles.
+We loved the rich traditions of storytelling, tales told around a campfire, stories that are entertaining, thrilling, full of wisdom; ancient stories that can make one shake in fear, yet also carry profoundly meaningful archetypes (read Women Who Run With the Wolves to dig into this theme).

 While we began to think about what kind of game WE would like to play, we recognised that collaborative storytelling is a powerful tool for forging connection and strengthening bonds within families, friend groups, and broader communities.